Centrais Eletricas Brasileiras S.A. (EBR) is set to bring smile on the investors face as Analysts sets mean Target price of $8.60

 Centrais Eletricas Brasileiras S.A. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $7.18 on 01/04/21, with the lowest value was $4.69 for the same time period, recorded on 01/25/21.

-The company’s shares, operating in the sector of Utilities managed to top a trading volume set approximately around 6217387 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Utilities managed to top a trading volume set approximately around 1180354 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 9 analysts gave the Centrais Eletricas Brasileiras S.A. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 1 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.